Home Loan Guide

-As part of the many ways Bank of England Mortgage works to help you secure a bright financial future, we offer stable and secure mortgage loans for all our clients.
-We have great pride in being the most knowledgeable and capable home lending team in the nation.
-We understand that a home is largest debt you will ever incur.
-As not only a lender, but a debt manager, we work with our clients throughout the history of homeownership to make sure your current debt structure is the best possible.
-Our mortgage management program provides notices to our clients when savings opportunities are available, insuring that you are in the best financial position possible.
+As part of the many ways Plattsburgh Mortgage works to help you secure a bright financial future, we connect our visitors with stable and secure mortgage loans.
+We have great pride in being the most knowledgeable and capable home lending site in the nation.
+We understand that a home is the largest debt you will ever incur.
+Your lender is not only a lender, but a debt manager.
+They work with clients throughout the lifespan of homeownership to make sure your current debt structure is the best possible.
+We recommend MLB Residential Lending’s mortgage management program.
+This program provides notices to you when savings opportunities are available, ensuring that you are in the best financial position possible.

 here are some basic steps you will take on your path to homeownership.
-Even if you’ve bought and sold several times in the past, the information here may help you buy better the next time.
+Even if you have bought and sold several times in the past, the information here may help you have a better experience the next time.
 Processes and guidelines have changed greatly over the past decade.

 Before you start house hunting, it is a good idea to find out what homes are in your price range.
 This can be done through a simple process of pre-qualification.
-To Pre-Qualify, your loan officer will use financial information you provide to give you an estimate of the maximum mortgage you should be able to obtain.
-Call (518) 324-5544 to set up a time to get Pre-Qualified.
+To Pre-Qualify, your loan officer will use the financial information you provide to give you an estimate of the maximum mortgage you should be able to obtain.

 Once you receive the Pre-Qualification, the next step in the process is to become Pre-Approved.
 A Pre-Approval letter can be provided once the Mortgage Company has reviewed your income, asset, and credit documents.
 Pre-Approval is more formal than Pre-Qualification and takes more time.
 Pre-Approval guarantees your loan but it is not a mortgage contract.
 You cannot obtain the loan for the property until an appraisal is completed on the property and the title commitment has been provided.

 To get Pre-Approved you will be asked for the following Documents